zeeshanmehmood/CrystalSharp/README.md

 ### Documentation
 Take a look at the comprehensive [documentation](https://crystalsharp.docwriter.io).

+### Donations and Support
+To help fund the development of Crystal Sharp through donations and financial support, please contact: [info@crystalsharp.io](mailto:info@crystalsharp.io)

 ### Contact
 For suggestions, bugs, and other inquiries, please write to: [info@crystalsharp.io](mailto:info@crystalsharp.io)